 Preparing for your appointment

 Here's some information to help you get ready for your appointment, and what you might expect from your doctor.
-Preparing ahead of time can help you make the most of your time with the doctor.
 You may want to bring a family member or friend to the appointment for support and to help you remember information.

 What you can do